Martin was a dreamer who regularly visited a parallel Earth as consistent and continuous as his waking life on this Earth:

 |THE LAST MASS: by E.M.
 Martin; 1914/11/23, a dream of war invading a peaceful dreamland

-For years Martin's dreams were all set in a peaceful parallel world.
-He hoped it was immune from WWI, but...
+For years Martin's dreams were all set in a parallel world untouched by World War, until...

 |THE UNWILLING GUIDE: by E.M.
 Martin; 1914/12/29, a nightmare of occupied England